delguanzon/CurrEx/README.md

 ## Description

-This is a webapp for converting US Dollar Amount into the user's selected currency using the Exchange Rate API <https://www.exchangerate-api.com/>
+This is a webapp for converting US Dollar Amount into the user's selected currency and any value pair conversion from one currency to another.

 ## Setup/Installation Requirements